Bronkoknorb/type-draw-type-game/README.md

 ### Backend Server

-The backend server is developed using Spring Boot in Java and built with Gradle.
+The Backend is developed using Spring Boot in Java and built with Gradle.

+Prerequisites:
+* Install Java (tested with version 11)

 Run the server in development mode: